baphled/dotfile-diaries/day-5-taming-the-mutt.markdown

 Mutt is now setup, well enough to start playing around, I'll work on integrating this into my workflow as time goes on.

+The final things is to move this into it's own repository for now, as I will be restarting my dotfiles from scratch once I have all these pieces setup.

+I did what I usually do, created a git repo and moved my `.muttrc` file to `~/.mutt/muttrc` and then renamed the directory to dotmutt.

+Once this was done I went through the motion of pushing the setting to a new repository.

+I then used braid

+    braid add git://github.com/baphled/muttfiles.git dotmutt
+    ln -s dotmutt .mutt
+    ln -s .mutt/muttrc .muttrc

+Then everything was setup as it where :)

 TODO
 ====

   * Improve the way I'm handling my email credentials
+  * Oder emails depends on top and where they come from

 Resources
 ---------